rasutt/Close-Kin-CaPow/README.md

 Close Kin CaPow
 ================

-This is a little web app in Shiny to illustrate close-kin capture-recapture parameter estimation via simulation.
-It simulates datasets from capture-recapture studies of a population of animals over time.
-It takes the simulated population growth rate as input, and shows the population sizes over time, the negative log-likelihood for the first sample, and the expected versus observed numbers of kin-pairs and the MLEs over all samples.
+This is a web app to perform close-kin capture-recapture study power analysis via simulation.
+It simulates multiple populations of animals over time, and datasets from capture-recapture studies of those populations, checks that the simulations have the expected characteristics, fits close-kin and/or conventional capture-recapture models to the datasets, and analyses the resulting estimates.

-### Things to do

--   Include outputs for the sim validation functions in the Check.R script.
--   Incorporate the number of animals for which we don’t know the parents into the calculations of the expected numbers of kin pairs.
--   Find confidence interval coverage.